 This story takes place after episode 2-06.
 Parts in italics are from Doc Martin, Series 2, Episode 6 "The Family Way" - written by Dominic Minghella and Edana Minghella.
-Doc Martin belongs to Buffalo Pictures.
+Doc Martin and recognisable storylines and characters belong to Buffalo Pictures and the creative team.

 Without Interruption - Part 1

 It had been a lousy week for Martin.
 He was never actually thrilled about his situation in Portwenn, but it was never this exasperating.

 It started last week when he was about to meet Louisa for a drink, to sort out what they really thought about each other.
 Just as he was going to leave the surgery, Tricia Soames had burst in.
 She had been ready to finally talk about her Obsessive–compulsive disorder.
 Martin did not want to make Tricia feel uncomfortable, so he didn't interrupt their meeting to call Louisa.
 He never got around to making that call, because his parents were coming the next morning.